veronica320/Zeroshot-Event-Extraction/README.md

 This is the code repository for ACL2021 paper: [Zero-shot Event Extraction via Transfer Learning: Challenges and Insights](https://aclanthology.org/2021.acl-short.42/).

+A lot of the infrastructure (preprocessing, scorer, etc.) is adapted from the [OneIE codebase](http://blender.cs.illinois.edu/software/oneie/).
+Special thanks to the authors!

 ## Getting Started

 ### Environment

 - `environment.yml` specifies the conda environment needed running the code.
 You can create the environment using it according to [this guildeline](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).
 - When installing transformers, make sure you **install it from source** and put it under the root directory of this repo.
-This is because we need the scripts under `transformers/examples/`.

-### Data
-- ACE-2005 (LDC2006T06): Available from [LDC's release](https://catalog.ldc.upenn.edu/LDC2006T06).
-- ERE (LDC2015E29): This corpus is part of the [DEFT program](https://www.darpa.mil/program/deep-exploration-and-filtering-of-text) and thus only availble to its participants.
-Please check your institution's LDC account for access.

-One you download the corpora, place them under `data/`, so the enti# Zero-shot Event Extraction

-This is the code repository for ACL2021 paper: [Zero-shot Event Extraction via Transfer Learning: Challenges and Insights](https://aclanthology.org/2021.acl-short.42/).

-## Getting Started

-### Environment

-- `environment.yml` specifies the conda environment needed running the code.
-You can create the environment using it according to [this guildeline](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).
-- When installing transformers, make sure you **install it from source** and put it under the root directory of this repo.
-This is because we need the scripts under `transformers/examples/`.
+This is because we potentially need the scripts under `transformers/examples/`.

 ### Data
 - ACE-2005 (LDC2006T06): Available from [LDC's release](https://catalog.ldc.upenn.edu/LDC2006T06).